Skip to content

 [storage]

 [storage] is the daemon-wide safety net for disk usage.
-It sits one level above per-task log_max_size: that field caps an individual run’s log; this section caps the daemon’s total log footprint and reserves headroom on the underlying partition.
+It lives one level up from per-task log_max_size: that field caps a single run’s log, while this section caps the daemon’s total log footprint and keeps some breathing room on the partition underneath it.

-Both keys are optional.
-With [storage] omitted entirely, the daemon will happily fill the disk one log line at a time.
+Both keys are optional — but leave [storage] out entirely and the daemon will cheerfully fill your disk one log line at a time.
 On a real server, set both.

 [storage]